getsentry/zeus-cli/README.md

   -h, --help     Show help                                             [boolean]
 ```

-### Upload
+### Uploading Artifacts

-This uploads a build artifact for processing or storage.
-The artifact is
+Upload a build artifact for processing or storage.
+The artifact is attached to a
-attached to a build and job.
-On supported CI systems, the build and job ids are
+build and job.
+On supported CI systems, the build and job ids are automatically
-automatically inferred from the environment.
+inferred from the environment.

+Optionally, you can specify a mime type to classify the artifact with `--type`.
+This is used to hint Zeus how the artifact should be processed.
+By default, the
+mime type is inferred from the file name.

 ```
 zeus upload <file>